maheshj01/alphabet_scroll_view/README.md

     ),
 ```

+### On the Roadmap

+- Add support to customize alphabetItemBuilder

+  to expose `Widget Function (string letter,int index,bool isSelected) alphabetItemBuilder`

+- Animate The waterMark with some sort of fade Transition which lasts for 200-500 ms when the pointer leaves the contact with the screen.
+- Improve the doc comments and the readme file.

 ### Contributing

 You are welcome to contribute to this package,contribution doesnt necessarily mean sending a pull request it could be